HyeongseokSon1/deep_blur_detection_and_classification/README.md

 ![input2](./input/out_of_focus0607.jpg) ![output2](./output/out_of_focus0607.png)

-This repository contains a test code and sythetic dataset, which consists of scenes including motion and defocus blurs together in each scene for reproduce.
+This repository contains a test code and sythetic dataset, which consists of scenes including motion and defocus blurs together in each scene.

 --------------------------